shawnr/practical-javascript-2-webapps/bootstrap-new-app/project-bootstrap-an-app.md

 </script>
 ```

 This logic does not do too much except define the `data` function with an object that contains the `msg` property.
-The `data` object is what gets revealed to the template for processing.
+The `data` object is what gets revealed to the template context for processing.
 Any property of the `data` object is accessible as a variable inside the template.
 The `msg` property is used in the `Hello` component template to create the content of the `<h1>` tag:

 ```
 <h1>{{ msg }}</h1>
 ```

+Notice how we use the double curly braces (`{{ variableName }}`)to output the value of a variable in a template.
+This is a common convention among templating languages, especially in JavaScript frameworks.

 We can change the message of that tag by altering the definition of the `msg` property in the script: